sindresorhus/p-retry/readme.md

 Type: `object`

-##### onFailedAttempt(error)
+##### onFailedAttempt(context)

 Type: `Function`

 Callback invoked on each retry.
-Receives the error thrown by `input` as the first argument with properties `attemptNumber` and `retriesLeft` which indicate the current attempt number and the number of attempts left, respectively.
+Receives a context object containing the error and retry state information.

 ```js
 import pRetry from 'p-retry';